cmpsc-481-s22-m1/CASTanet/README.md

 PLEASE NOTE: Each of the following commands must be run with the **file path** of the directory of interest given as input.
-This directory must be locally installed on your machine, and CASTanet will provide output pertaining to this specified directory.
+This directory must be present machine, and CASTanet will provide output pertaining to this specified directory.